PROFILE

 (b.
 1979 Elgin, Scotland)

-James's work reflects on the experience of discovering his sexuality and his journey to understanding, accepting and valuing it.
-Since returning to his practice, his focus has been on a new body of work with two key threads - personal experience as subject matter and the referencing and reappropriation of a personal archive of gay porn secretly collected during his teenage years when he felt pressured into hiding his true sexuality.
+James's work reflects on the experience of discovering his sexuality and his journey to understanding, accepting, and valuing it.
+Since returning to his practise, his focus has been on a new body of work with two key threads - personal experience as subject matter and the referencing and reappropriation of his personal stash of gay porn magazines secretly bought when he was a closeted teen who felt pressured into hiding his true sexuality.
 James recalls: “At that time, these magazines were the only place I could see representations of intimacy between men.
-This was the pre-internet age when anti-gay sentiment in the UK was at its peak following the HIV/AIDS pandemic and introduction of the notoriously homophobic legislation - Section 28 of the Local Government Act.
-There was virtually no queer representation or visibility, and if you did happen to find some, it was certainly not positive”.
+This was the pre-internet era when anti-gay sentiment in the UK was at its peak following the HIV/AIDS pandemic and the introduction of the notoriously homophobic legislation - Section 28 of the Local Government Act.
+There was virtually no queer representation or visibility, and if you did happen to find some, it was certainly not positive.”

-From drawings on cigarette papers, to paintings and collages embellished with embroidery - James approaches his use of media in a playful way with complete openness, whilst consistently maintaining a quality and cohesion, making it deeply personal.
-The intimate subject matter, combined with repurposed personal archival material, allows James to present work which has a touching and nostalgic narrative, normalises non-heteronormative identities and, importantly, starts to fill the void of positive representation and visibility that he, and so many other members of the queer community, did not experience during their formative years.
+From drawings on cigarette papers to paintings and collages embellished with embroidery - James approaches his use of media in a playful way with complete openness, while consistently maintaining quality and cohesion, making it deeply personal.
+The intimate subject matter, combined with repurposed personal archival material, allows James to present work that has a touching and nostalgic narrative, normalises non-heteronormative identities, and, importantly, begins to address the lack of positive representation and visibility that he, and so many other members of the queer community, did not encounter during their formative years.

 EDUCATION